 The Complexities of Supporting Art by Problematic Artists

-Can you really separate art from the artist?
+Can you separate art from the artist?

 [Trigger Warning: This article discusses sexual assault and victim blaming]